 Two of the most common opioid painkillers are Vicodin, which is a combination of hydrocodone and acetaminophen, and oxycodone, which is found in prescription medications like Percocet and OxyContin.
 Both drugs are prescribed to treat moderate to severe pain, which over-the-counter painkillers like ibuprofen cannot help.

-BenzosBenzodiazepines are a family of medications that are prescribed to treat anxiety, insomnia, alcohol withdrawal, muscle tension, and seizures.
+BenzosBenzodiazepines are a family of medications that are prescribed to treat anxiety, alcohol withdrawal, muscle spasms, and seizures.
 They induce relaxation in the central nervous system and allow muscles to relax.
 Two of the most commonly prescribed benzodiazepines are Xanax (alprazolam) and Valium (diazepam).
 Both are prescribed to treat anxiety and panic disorders, and Valium is sometimes prescribed to treat seizures and alcohol withdrawal symptoms.

 Abuse of Opiates and BenzosOpioid painkillers and benzodiazepines are two of the most frequently abused prescription drugs in the world, although they are frequently prescribed together.
 Medical researchers have been concerned about this combination since the 1970s, when the trend began to surface.
 A report from the Drug Abuse Warning Network shows that combining opioid medications and benzodiazepines increases the risk of overdose leading to emergency medical care.
 Another report published in the British Medical Journal suggests that, while some of these emergency room visits involve prescribing practices that accidentally mix benzodiazepines and opioids in dangerous quantities, some patients take more of these drugs than prescribed, or they get a “high” off taking higher doses than prescribed of both medications.
 They noted that benzodiazepines enhanced the effects of opioid painkillers, which means this drug combination has a high potential for abuse.